nwprince/Security-4001/README.md

 * C2 can steal files from a node (all nodes is untested)

 * C2 can upload files to a node

+* C2 can branch scripts and pass them line by line.
+The script will the be rebuilt and executed on the device

 <h2>Go Tips</h2>